Nick’s Strikes Again!

 Visited: August 2017

-Since Tracy and I had already visited and enjoyed Nick’s in Long Beach and Nick’s in Laguna Beach, we decided to head south of Nick’s to San Clemente.
+Since Tracy and I had already visited and enjoyed Nick’s in Long Beach and Nick’s in Laguna Beach, we decided to head to South of Nick’s San Clemente.
 We met our friends, Kim and Mary, who had driven up from San Diego on a gorgeous Sunday morning to yet another Nick’s Restaurant, this one appropriately named South of Nick’s Mexican Kitchen + Bar.
-The restaurant is housed in a lovely Spanish building adjacent to Avenida Del Mar, which hosts the Sunday morning Farmer’s Market.
+The restaurant is in a lovely Spanish building adjacent to Avenida Del Mar, which hosts the Sunday morning Farmer’s Market.

 Walking inside, we entered a beautiful space with beamed ceilings.
 We passed the cool bar area to our table in the large central room.